dendrown/cake/README.md

 [![Downloads][hex downloads]][hex package]
 -->

-Cake is a engine to build online games that encourage conversation on complex issues.
+Cake is an engine to build online games that encourage conversation on complex issues.

 ##### Table of Contents